lndnbrr/ASSIGNMENT-product-cards/README.md

 ### Challenges

 #### Challenge 1: Switch up the font!
 1. Pick font(s) from [Google Font](https://fonts.google.com/) and include them in your project.
 You can use them wherever you want, but uh, don't make it too ugly.
+DONE

 #### Challenge 2: Sold out.
 1. For items that are no longer available, place [this image](https://raw.githubusercontent.com/morecallan/css102-e6/master/images/soldOut.png) over top of the product card. **Note this is complex positioning, it is going to challenge you.**.
 What I mean by "over the product card" is ![Sold Out](https://raw.githubusercontent.com/morecallan/css102-e6/master/images/CSS102-Mockup.png)